remindmodel/remind/tutorials/15_Using_Python.md

 ### Cloning the REMIND `conda` environment on the PIK cluster

-To clone a Conda environment, you can use the `make clone-conda-env` target in the Makefile.
-This will clone the specified Conda environment or the active environment to a new environment in the user's home directory or a specified destination.
+To clone a `conda` environment, you can use the `make clone-conda` target in the Makefile.
+This will clone the specified `conda` environment or the active environment to a new environment in the user's home directory or a specified destination.

 - Clone the active environment:
     ```sh
-    make clone-conda-env
+    make clone-conda
     ```
 - Clone a specified environment:
     ```sh
-    make clone-conda-env ENV=my_env
+    make clone-conda ENV=my_env
     ```
 - Clone a specified environment to a custom directory:
     ```sh
-    make clone-conda-env ENV=my_env DEST=~/my_custom_directory
+    make clone-conda ENV=my_env DEST=~/my_custom_directory
     ```

-#### Renaming a Conda Environment
+#### Renaming a `conda` Environment
 If you need to rename the cloned environment, follow these steps:

 1. Activate the cloned environment: